4.2.7 pde.grids.spherical module

 Bases: GridBase

-Base class for d-dimensional spherical grids with angular symmetry
+Base class for d-dimensional spherical grids with angular symmetry.

 The angular symmetry implies that states only depend on the radial coordinate \(r\), which is discretized uniformly as